zpainter/iassist/content/about/committees-and-groups.md

 ## Action Groups {#action-groups}

-Action Groups undertake specific tasks, find solutions to specific problems, or develop and compile relevant materials for specific projects.
+Action Groups are appointed by the Administrative Committee and undertake specific tasks, find solutions to specific problems, or develop and compile relevant materials for specific projects.

 > Currently there are no active action groups.